ZahidP/fb-checkins/readme.md

 #### Analyzing Misclassified Results

 **Method**
-We will run a quick training model on < 150,000 rows (at certain grid locations) to get an idea on which rows we are misclassifying.
+   - We will run a quick training model on < 150,000 rows (at certain grid locations) to get an idea on which rows we are misclassifying.

-From there, we will store the _row_id_ and the _place_id_.
-That's really all the information we need to do a lookup from the original dataframe
+   - From there, we will store the _row_id_ and the _place_id_.
+That's really all the information we need to do a lookup from the original dataframe.
 (We actually don't need the place_id but it's nice to have for a quick initial diagnostic if we don't want to look up every misclassified row.)